NVIDIA/framework-reproducibility/README.md

     the default `interpolation` setting).
 The solution in TF 2.3 depends upon [PR 39243](https://github.com/tensorflow/tensorflow/pull/39243) getting
     approved and merged before that version snaps.
-  * As of TensorFlow 2.0 onwards, the use of `tf.function' (for example, as a decorator), results in AutoGraph compiling your code into a graph.
-One conversion that takes place is the replacing of `for` loops with TensorFlow's `while_loop`.
-By default, the `while_loop` runs with 10 parallel iterations which introduces another source of non-determinism.
-To prevent this, please use `tf.autograph.experimental.set_loop_options` inside the `for` loop with `parallel_iterations` set to `1`.

 #### Other Possible GPU-Specific Sources of Non-Determinism